 In early March, a London woman vanished on her way home from a friend’s house: 33-year-old Sarah Everard was last seen on doorbell-camera footage while walking through the city’s Clapham neighborhood on March 3, around 9:30 at night.
 In the days that followed, Metropolitan Police took one of their own officers into custody on suspicion of murder, and after a widespread search that reportedly involved hundreds of houses, located human remains in a neighboring county.
 On March 12, police confirmed that the remains had been identified as Everard’s and charged the officer with her murder.
-Now, nearly three months later, that officer has pleaded guilty to kidnapping and raping Everard, if not explicitly to killing her.
+Now, that officer has pleaded guilty to kidnapping, raping, and killing Everard.

 Here’s everything we know about Sarah Everard’s disappearance and the ongoing investigation.